-I am currently the head of the Cognitive Systems Division, which is housed in the Ford Engineering Design Center.
-I am also serving as the Past Chair of the Cognitive Science Society.
+I am currently the head of the Cognitive Systems Area, which is housed in the Ford Engineering Design Center.
+I am also serving on the Governing Board of the Cognitive Science Society.

 For more information, including descriptions of ongoing projects, please see our group's web page, and also the CogSketch page at the Spatial Intelligence and Learning Center.

 Fall: Cognitive Science 207: Introduction to Cognitive Modeling.
 This is the first course in Cognitive Science.
 It does not require programming at all.
 Instead, you'll be using some off-the-shelf AI systems as a way to get experience with cognitive modeling.
 Ultimately, I think it useful for every cognitive scientist to have some programming experience, but not for the reason you might think.
 It's not about writing code per se, but about understanding how to think procedurally.
 One of the insights that the field of Cognitive Science is founded on is the idea that minds are a kind of computation.
 So computation is actually one of the languages for expressing theories, not just a means of simulation.
 It's hard to get certain intuitions about computation without programming, but that can come later, if you decide that you're deeply interested in the field.

 Winter: I alternate between two advanced AI courses:

 Both of these courses are taught studio-style, using a combination of lecture and hands-on work.
 I think ultimately all courses with a serious programming component will be taught this way.
 However, evolving a method of studio instruction that works for computer science is still very much an ongoing effort.